Ballaual/DiCoBo/README.md

 1. Follow the guide from Debian installation guide until step 7
 2. As root: Navigate to systemd's folder using `cd /etc/systemd/system/`
-3. Create a new file called `dicobo.service`
+3. Create a new file called `DiCoBo.service`
 4. Insert following code

 >[Unit]<br>